John Wayne: Personal life

 Wayne was a chess player.
-Roger Ebert recalls that on the set of Chisum, "we were playing a chess game, both of us bending over the board on an upended apple crate.
+Roger Ebert recalled that on the set of Chisum, "we were playing a chess game, both of us bending over the board on an upended apple crate.
 Wayne, slouched in his old stitched leather director's chair, had a crowd of kibitzers: wranglers, extras, old cronies, drinking buddies, a couple of Mexican stuntmen.
 He studied the board, roared with laughter, and said, 'God...damn it!
 You've trapped my queen!'
 We studied the board.
 I made a decisive move.
 'Why the hell did I just say that?' he asked.
 If I hadn't-a...said it, you wouldn't-a...seen it.'"
 According to Michael Munn, when Wayne was asked about Rock Hudson's sexuality, he replied, "Who the hell cares if he's a queer?
 The man plays great chess."

-He used the same 1873 Colt Single Action Army revolver in many of the Westerns in which he appeared.
+He used the same 1873 Colt Single Action Army revolver in many of his Westerns.

-Wayne had been a chain smoker of cigarettes since young adulthood and was diagnosed with lung cancer in 1964.
-He underwent successful surgery to remove his entire left lung and two ribs.
-Despite efforts by his business associates to prevent him from going public with his illness for fear that it would cost him work, Wayne announced he had cancer and called on the public to get preventive examinations.
-Five years later, Wayne was declared cancer-free.
-Wayne has been credited with coining the term "the Big C" as a euphemism for cancer.
-Wayne biographer Michael Munn chronicled Wayne's drinking habits.
-According to Sam O'Steen's memoir, Cut to the Chase, studio directors knew to shoot Wayne's scenes before noon, because by afternoon, he "was a mean drunk".
-Ebert quotes him as saying: "Tequila makes your head hurt.
+Wayne had been a chain smoker since young adulthood and was diagnosed with lung cancer in 1964.
+He underwent surgery to remove his entire left lung and two ribs.
+Despite efforts by business associates to keep his illness private for fear it would cost him work, Wayne announced he had cancer and urged the public to get preventive examinations.
+Five years later, he was declared cancer‑free.
+He has been credited with coining the term "the Big C" as a euphemism for cancer.
+Wayne biographer Michael Munn chronicled his drinking habits.
+According to Sam O'Steen's memoir Cut to the Chase, studio directors knew to shoot Wayne's scenes before noon because by afternoon he "was a mean drunk".
+Ebert quoted him as saying: "Tequila makes your head hurt.
 Not from your hangover.
 From falling over and hitting your head."

-He was a very active Freemason.
-He was made a Master Mason at Marion McDaniel Lodge No. 56 F&AM, in Tucson, Arizona.
+Wayne was an active Freemason.
+He was made a Master Mason at Marion McDaniel Lodge No. 56 F&AM in Tucson, Arizona.
 He became a 32nd Degree Scottish Rite Mason and later joined the Al Malaikah Shrine Temple in Los Angeles, along with fellow actor Roy Rogers.
 He later became a member of the York Rite.
 During his childhood, he was a member of a local Demolay chapter in Glendale.

-During the early 1960s, Wayne traveled often to Panama, and he purchased the island of Taborcillo off that nation's Pacific coast.
-It was sold by his estate at his death.
+During the early 1960s, Wayne traveled frequently to Panama and purchased the island of Taborcillo off the nation's Pacific coast.
+It was sold by his estate after his death.

 Wayne's yacht, the Wild Goose, was one of his favorite possessions.
 He kept it docked in Newport Beach Harbor, and it was listed on the U.S. National Register of Historic Places in 2011.